joeferrer/ChatSystem/README.md

 ##Usage

 #####Installation
-To use ChatSystem, you must first download the ZIP file of this repository or pull this repository from github.
-If your system supports .exe files then you can just use the .exe files and disregard the rest.
-If your system does not support .exe files, then you need to install JRE(Java Runtime Environment) to run the .jar files instead.
+To use ChatSystem, you must first __download the ZIP__ file of this repository or __pull this repository__ from github.
+If your system supports __.exe__ files then you can just use the .exe files and disregard the rest.
+If your system does not support .exe files, then you need to install __JRE__(Java Runtime Environment) to run the __.jar__ files instead.

 To successfully create a private chat session, a ChatSystem-server must first be running.
-If you wish to host the chat session, you must first run the MyServer.exe or MyServer.jar.
+If you wish to host the chat session, you must first run the __MyServer.exe or MyServer.jar__.
+To ensure that all clients, local or through the internet, will be able to connect to the server, the host running the ChatSystem-server must __enable portforwarding at least for port 8080__.
 Then clients/users may now connect.
-Each user should just need to double click their MyClient.exe or MyClient.jar and enter the server's public/local IP (depending on where they are connected) and they're now part of the chat session.
+Each user should just need to double click their __MyClient.exe or MyClient.jar__ and enter the server's public/local IP (depending on where they are connected) and they're now part of the chat session.

 #####Basic Functionalities in Chat System:
 >1.) __Send__ button will send the text in the text area at the left of this button to the server to other users/specific users